HelgeSverre/WPPostCacher/README.md

 Documentation on how to use this will be written later, the code is commented with PHPDoc so if you really want to check it out before I make the documentation, you should figure out how it works just by looking at it. :)

-Check example.php for reference, a live version of the example is available on http://test.helgesverre.com/wppostcacher/
+Checkout the index.php file for reference, a live version of the example is available on http://test.helgesverre.com/wppostcacher/

+Thanks.